scatcher/angular-point/README.md

 library.
 Since that point, a lot has changed but much of the core transactional logic still relies on pieces of SPServices.
 Thanks Marc!

 Over the past year this project has been converted from vanilla ES5 to TypeScript and the benefits of having strong typing in all projects that use this library is pretty amazing.
-A simple example project needs to be created but for now I've stripped out all proprietary data from one of our older sample applications which can be found here:
-[angular-point-example](https://github.com/scatcher/angular-point-example).
-There's a lot going on in this example but it should provide some insight into how this library can be used.

 ##Getting Started
 (1) Install with bower